 Cannabis plants go through different stages of life before reaching harvest.
-These stages are: germination, pre-growth, growth and flowering.
 Depending on the phase of life, the care and feeding required can vary greatly, in this case we’re going to focus on the flowering period of cannabis and the changing nutritional demands upon our plants.

 Autoflowering strains of cannabis don’t need special light periods to start flowering, however the cannabis flowering timeline in this tutorial is a good general guideline for indoor auto-flowering strains, too.
 Their “vegetative stage” lasts about 3-4 weeks, so as long as you start counting at week 3-4 from seed (when they start getting their first pistils) this flowering timeline will generally apply to autos too, though sometimes they finish up faster.

 During the first few weeks after being switched to a 12/12 schedule, your plant will be growing like crazy and rapidly gaining height.
 In fact, a cannabis plant can (and frequently will) almost double in height after the switch to 12/12.
 This period of super-fast and often stretchy growth is sometimes referred to as the “flowering stretch.”